Overview and Policies of the Psychology Program

 Academic computing.
 The academic computing labs are located near the psychology department office.
 Room 118 is staffed with computer attendants only during specified hours.
 Room 126 is sometimes used for classes.
 See Lab postings for hours.
 There is a fee associated with using the laser printer.
 In addition, the Academic Computing Center regularly offers workshops and specialized classes on specific applications (e.g., Internet, Microsoft Word).

-Institute of Organizational & Program Evaluation Research (IOPER).
-The Institute is located at 175 East 12th Street near Dartmouth Avenue in Claremont.
-This institute is sponsored by SBOS.
-Many funded research projects are run through the institute, and SBOS students may find opportunities for paid research employment.
+Claremont Evaluation Center.
+The Center is located at 175 East 12th Street near Dartmouth Avenue in Claremont.
+This institute is sponsored by DBOS.
+Many funded research projects are run through the institute, and DBOS students may find opportunities for paid research employment.
 The research institute also posts and keeps on file potential internships and fellowship opportunities.
 It is a good idea to meet with the =Research and Jobs Coordinator sometime during your first year and discuss your employment needs.
 Although the research institute does not have a list of jobs just waiting for students to fill, it can be of assistance in networking and evaluating your qualifications and potential positions of interest.
 Bring your resume or vita to be kept on file.

 Summer.
 CGU in general and the psychology program in particular are on a two-semester academic calendar.
 Though the department may sponsor a summer session program, which can be attractive to students wishing to accelerate their progress toward the unit requirement, it by no means provides a full academic program in the summer.
 Summer is the time that most of us make significant headway on our research and writing.
 Although you will not ordinarily take course work during the summer, you should plan to accelerate your research activities during the summer hiatus from classes.
 Also, you should know that the psychology faculty are on nine-month academic year contracts.
 Unless they specifically contract to teach a summer session course, they are quite literally not employed by CGU over the summer.
 Many of the faculty are out of town during the summer or use the time for projects of their own.
 You should plan your academic work so that you do not need to ask faculty to read papers, meet on committees, etc. over the summer.
 While some faculty members will perform these functions if the need is urgent and they happen to be in town, it is definitely above and beyond the call of duty and should be viewed as a courtesy and not an obligation.